Methodology

 Data are confidential and protected

-The KCTC Student Survey is administered from October through January each school year.
+The KCTC Student Survey is administered from September to January each school year.
 Schools identify the exact dates for administration based on their schedules.
 It is recommended that schools choose the same time each year to strengthen longitudinal comparisons.
 District registration requires the superintendent’s signature and assignment of a local KCTC contact(s) to receive communications and administration protocols.
 The KCTC contact works with teachers, counselors, or other survey facilitators to coordinate survey proctoring.

 Schools are responsible for obtaining informed guardian consent.
 An IRB-approved informed consent form, which includes a link to the survey questions, is sent to all districts and is also available on the website.
 Best practice has shown the most effective way to obtain informed consent is with the materials in the district enrollment packet.